Tiamarth/Arc-for-Vivaldi/README.md

 # Arc-for-Vivaldi

 Arc for Vivaldi is a custom css file that integrates Vivaldi's UI with [Arc](https://github.com/NicoHood/arc-theme) (or [Arc Grey](https://github.com/eti0/arc-grey-theme)), a popular GTK theme.
+Optionally integrate with [Arc Grey](https://github.com/eti0/arc-grey-theme) instead of vanilla Arc.

 User [drakkar1969](https://github.com/drakkar1969) forked this skin and rewrote most of the code.
 You might like his fork more than mine, find find his fork [here](https://github.com/drakkar1969/Arc-for-Vivaldi)

-## Features:

-- Use Arc's window buttons even when Native Window is disabled in the settings
-- Make tab stack indicators Arc-blue, like running application indicators
-- Use Arc's scrollbars
-- Use Arc's sidebar color even on light themes, unless using the opera panel addon
-- Use Arc's toolbar color for start page navigation
-- Remove Vivaldi's ugly header gradient
-- Optionally integrate with [Arc Grey](https://github.com/eti0/arc-grey-theme) instead of vanilla Arc

 ## Installation